 HIS‑106

-Introduction to Politics & International Studies
+Introduction to Politics and International Studies

 POL‑121

-An introduction to the study of politics, including forms of government, the building blocks of politics, and the various visions that people bring to political life.
+An introduction to the study of politics, including forms of government, the building blocks of politics and the various visions that people bring to political life.

 Introduction to International Relations